Inwood, Manhattan: Institutions and landmarks

+Museums and cultural centers

 The area's largest cultural attraction is The Cloisters in Fort Tryon Park.
 This branch of the Metropolitan Museum of Art is devoted to Medieval art and culture, and is located in a medieval-style building, portions of which were purchased in Europe, brought to the United States, and reassembled.
 Its tower dominates the skyline of the area and the museum can be easily accessed via steep pathways leading up from Dyckman Street.

+The oldest building in Inwood is the Dyckman House, the oldest farmhouse in Manhattan, on Broadway at 204th Street.
+It is a New York City designated landmark and operates as a historic house museum.

+In 2024, the state allocated $10 million for the Dominican Center for the Arts and Culture.
+The cultural center and museum is planned to be located on 207th Street.

+Other points of interest

 From Inwood Hill Park, one can view a 100 ft-tall Columbia "C" painted on the face of a rock cut across the Harlem River on the Bronx shore.
 This collegiate logo has been in place for approximately a half-century, though it is not clear who exactly maintains the painted letter in the present day.
 Looking west from Inwood Hill Park across the Hudson River, one can view the New Jersey Palisades.
 Looking east from Inwood, the former NYU campus in University Heights, Bronx, now Bronx Community College, towers above the east end of the University Heights Bridge.

 Bridges spanning Spuyten Duyvil Creek include the Henry Hudson Bridge, the longest fixed arch bridge in the world when built in 1936, and the Spuyten Duyvil Bridge, a railroad swing bridge reconstructed numerous times since originally opening in 1849.
 Road bridges are the Broadway Bridge and the University Heights Bridge, both important local structures.

-The local hospital in Inwood is the Allen Hospital, a satellite facility of NewYork-Presbyterian Hospital.

-The oldest building in Inwood is the Dyckman House, the oldest farmhouse in Manhattan, on Broadway at 204th Street.
-It is a New York City designated landmark.
 Inwood has one small historic district, the Park Terrace West-West 217th Street district, designated in 2018.

-A farmers' market takes place on Isham Street on Saturdays, year-round.
+The Inwood Greenmarket takes place on Isham Street on Saturdays, year round.

 The Seaman-Drake Arch, located on Broadway at 216th Street, is one of only two free-standing arches in Manhattan, the other being the Washington Square Arch.
 The Seaman-Drake Arch was built in 1855 of local Inwood marble.
 It is the last remaining structure of the mansion that formerly stood there.

 At the North Cove at 207th Street and the Harlem River, both the shoreline and the water just off it have been rehabilitated from their former derelict polluted state by James Cataldi (also known as the "Birdman of Inwood") into a flourishing wetland teeming with geese, ducks, and other varieties of fowl.